r3xyi4cool/BetterSpawn/README.md

 >Admin Controls: Administrators have full control over the plugin's configuration, from permission settings to teleportation features,
                  allowing a seamless and efficient experience for both players and admins.

-CommandSpawn Pro offers a powerful and flexible solution to elevate your server's spawn functionality with advanced customization     and a player-friendly interface.
+CommandSpawnoffers a powerful and flexible solution to elevate your server's spawn functionality with advanced customization     and a player-friendly interface.